0x1eef/trip.rb/README.md

 ## <a id='license'>License</a>

-This project uses the MIT license, see [LICENSE](./LICENSE.txt) for details.
+This project uses the MIT license - see [LICENSE.txt](./LICENSE.txt) for details.